 - Any bike operated between sunset and sunrise must be equipped with a lamp on the front and a lamp and red reflector on the back

 - All bicyclists must ride as far to the right as practicable given the conditions of the road and any obstacles in it

-- When riding on sidewalks or in crosswalks, a cyclist has the same rights and duties as a pedestrian with the additional responsibility of yielding right-of-way to all on-foot pedestrians as well as giving an audible signal before passing.
+- When riding on sidewalks or in crosswalks, a cyclist has the same rights and duties as a pedestrian.
+They also have the additional responsibility of yielding right-of-way to all on-foot pedestrians as well as giving an audible signal before passing.

-Even the most cautious, compliant bicyclist with the most advanced safety gear is still significantly vulnerable when it comes to an accident with a negligently or recklessly operated motor vehicle on the roadways.
-Many motorists have a “me-first” mentality instead of driving defensively with respect to others on the road, and thus don’t take the extra care needed around cyclists and pedestrians.
+Even the most cautious, compliant bicyclist with the most advanced safety gear is still vulnerable when it comes to an accident with a motor vehicle on the roadways.
+Many motorists have a “me-first” mentality.
+Instead of driving defensively with respect to others on the road, they don’t take the extra care needed around cyclists and pedestrians.
 Any of the following motorist actions are negligent or reckless behaviors commonly at fault for an accident involving a bicycle:

 - Failure to yield

 - Failure to stop completely at red light or stop sign

 - Lack of attention to cyclist while passing

 - Distracted driving – including texting while driving